Judaism beyond belief

 Being an atheist and even a committed Jew is no contradiction.

-In fact, being an atheist makes one a good Jew.
+Being an atheist makes one a good Jew.

 Iconoclasm is the Jewish heritage.